 - Hilarious in Hindsight: In the episode "Old Best Friend", Pepper's friend Brenda claims that she doesn't like books because she thinks they're boring.
 Who voiced her, you ask?
-Tara Strong, who would later voice a purple unicorn who can barely go ten minutes without reading one.
+Tara Strong, who would later voice a character who can barely go ten minutes without reading one.

 - Nausea Fuel: Pink Eye Pete.